vitest-dev/vitest/docs/config/index.md

 ```

 ::: warning
 This is an advanced API for library authors.
-If you just need to run tests in a browser, use [browser](/#browser) option.
+If you just need to run tests in a browser, use the [browser](/#browser) option.
 :::

 #### browserOptions.headless